We Can Always Catch You: Detecting Adversarial Patched Objects WITH or WITHOUT Signature: Preliminary

+We take YOLO \cite{yolo9000}, one of the most popular object detection models, as an example.
 YOLO divides the input image into an $S \times S$ grid.
-Each grid cell predicts $B$ bounding boxes, and each bounding box is given 5 predictions: $x$, $y$, $w$, $h$ and an \textit{object confidence}.
+Each grid cell predicts $B$ bounding boxes, and each bounding box is given five predictions: $x$, $y$, $w$, $h$ and \textit{object confidence}.
 The former four determine the coordinates and size of the box, and the object confidence reflects the probability that the box contains an object.
-Besides, for each cell, YOLO also outputs $P$ conditional \textit{class probabilities}, the greatest one of which will be used to determine the class of the detected object.
+Besides, for each cell, YOLO outputs $P$ conditional \textit{class probabilities}, the greatest one of which will be used to determine the class of the detected object.
 An object may cross multiple grid cells.
-But only one cell is responsible for detecting the object, which contains the center of the target object.

-At test time, for each box, the product of the object confidence and the class probabilities is used to determine whether there is an object and which class the object is.
-Theoretically, the attacker can fool YOLO to miss an target object by either lowering the object confidence or class probabilities.
-The existing attack \cite{thys2019fooling} chooses to reduce the object confidence of the target box by introducing an adversarial patch in the input.
+However, only one cell is responsible for detecting the object, which contains the center of the target object.
+At the test time, for each box, the product of the object confidence and the class probabilities are used to determine whether there is an object and which class the object belongs to.